jayzheng98/jayzheng98.github.io/_notes/Git.md

 # Central Server
 <hr>

 **1.** The central server is used to exchange the changes of each user.
-Git can work without it, but the central server can run continuously which makes exchanges easier

-**2.** For example, the [Github](https://github.com/) is a central server
+Git can work without it, but the central server can run continuously which makes exchanges easier.
+For example, the [Github](https://github.com/) is a central server

 <br>

 # Workflow
 <hr>

-新建一个仓库之后，当前目录就成为了工作区，工作区下有一个隐藏目录 .git，它属于 Git 的版本库。

-Git 的版本库有一个称为 Stage 的暂存区以及最后的 History 版本库，History 存储所有分支信息，使用一个 HEAD 指针指向当前分支。
+**1.** After creating a new repository, the current directory becomes the workspace

+**2.** There is a hidden directory ".git" in the workspace, which belongs to the Git version library.
+The Git version library includes a staging area called "Stage" and the latest "History" version library.
+"History" stores all branches' information and uses a HEAD pointer to point to the current branch

 <div align="center"> <img width="850" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/git2.png?raw=true"/> </div><br>
 <br>